rust-lang/this-week-in-rust/drafts/2015-07-27-this-week-in-rust.md

 [brson]: mailto:banderson@mozilla.com

 # fn work(on: RustProject) -> Money

+There are some jobs writing Rust!
+This week's listings:

 * Assistant Researcher in Karlsruhe, Germany for embedded development on ARM stm32.
 Contact [Oliver Schneider][oli_obk]